 Types and Reasons for an Open Heart Surgery

 How is a heart surgery performed?

 Preparation for the surgery starts in the previous night.
 The patient can have an evening meal but should not eat or drink after midnight.
-The doctor administers either a general anesthesia before starting the procedure to ensure that the patient is asleep and devoid of any sensation throughout the surgery.
+The doctor administers either a general anaesthesia before starting the procedure to ensure that the patient is asleep and devoid of any sensation throughout the surgery.
 A 5- to 10-inch incision is made in the chest and the surgeon uses a surgical saw to cut through the breastbone in order to expose the heart and enable him to view and access the surgical area.

 During the surgery, a heart-lung bypass machine is connected to the patient to supply oxygenated blood to the brain and other organs of the body.
 A healthy vein or artery is used to create a new path bypassing the blocked artery.
 After the surgery, the incision is closed with stitches and sutures.
 In some cases, sterna plating is done with small titanium plates to join the sterna bones in patients at high-risk, such as old patients or those who have undergone multiple surgeries.
 The total duration of hospital stay depends on different factors such as the type of surgery carried out, age, heart condition, general health and medical history of the patient.

 Risks of an open-heart surgery